How do you Cook Plantains? If you don't know what plantains are, or what to do with them, check this out, and try these amazing plantain recipes!

 Christmas in the Dominican Republic is not the same without this tamal-like delight.
 It has to be said that there is a whole cottage industry dedicated to making Pasteles en Hoja (and other party foods), so most people do not make them at home on account of how time-consuming they are to make.
 But if you don't have a trusted doña to buy them from, roll up your sleeve and get going.
 The result is completely worth the trouble.

 Ok, so are ripe plantains ever served as dessert?
-I am glad you asked because there is this one dish… Mala Rabia is one in our list of bizarre Dominican food names: it means "bad rage", so one would expect a strongly-flavored, perhaps fiercely spicy dish, but this isn't.
-It's actually a mild dessert that combines sweet potatoes, ripe plantains, and guava, served in a light syrup.
-And it's totally worth trying.
+I am glad you asked because there is this one plantain dessert...
+Mala Rabia is one in our list of bizarre Dominican food names: it means "bad rage", so one would expect a strongly-flavored, perhaps fiercely spicy dish, but this isn't.
+It's actually a mild dessert that combines sweet potatoes, ripe plantains, and guava served in a light syrup.
+Platano maduro at its best, And it's totally worth trying.